Free personalized radio that

 It has been suggested that the dearth of recordings by either Garcia or the Grateful Dead in the early and mid-'80s was partly the result of the guitarist's drug usage during the period.
 Always known for his affection for psychedelic drugs (and arrested in 1970 and again in 1973 for possession of them, though without being forced to go to jail), Garcia apparently had moved on to harder drugs by this time.
 On January 18, 1985, he was arrested again, this time for possession of cocaine and heroin.
 He again avoided jail time by agreeing to seek treatment, attend Narcotics Anonymous meetings, and do a benefit concert.
 Along with his drug usage, his smoking and other unhealthy behavior contributed to a physical decline during what turned out to be the last decade of his life.
 On July 10, 1986, following a strenuous Grateful Dead tour, he fell into a diabetic coma lasting three days and nearly died.
 (During his convalescence, Adams and his daughters by her moved back in with him.)
 He returned to playing with the JGB in October and with the Grateful Dead in December, and for a time seemed to have a new lease on life.

 One result of his resurgence was personal.
 Despite his reconciliation with Adams, he became romantically involved with a Grateful Dead fan, Manasha Matheson, who gave birth to his fourth daughter, Keelin Noel Garcia, on December 20, 1987.
 (In 1989, Garcia again split up with Adams and lived either alone or with Matheson.)
 On a professional level, his return to health brought about the first new Grateful Dead album in seven years, In the Dark, released on July 6, 1987.
 The double-platinum Top Ten album featured four Garcia/Hunter songs, among them "Touch of Grey," which became the Grateful Dead's only Top Ten single.
 After touring to support the album, Garcia did a special series of shows at the Lunt-Fontanne Theater on Broadway in New York City in October 1987, leading an acoustic string band in the first set and the JGB in the second.
 The shows resulted in a live album, Almost Acoustic, credited to the Jerry Garcia Acoustic Band, released by Grateful Dead Merchandising in 1988.
 The Grateful Dead continued to tour extensively, and Garcia began to increase the geographical reach of the JGB, for instance doing a two-week tour in September 1989 that hit many of the same arenas the Grateful Dead usually played.
 The Grateful Dead released Built to Last, which turned out to be their final studio album, on Halloween 1989.
-Featuring three Garcia/Hunter songs among its nine tracks, It did not match the success of In the Dark, but went gold.
+Featuring three Garcia/Hunter songs among its nine tracks, it did not match the success of In the Dark, but went gold.

 In February 1991, Garcia added a third steady group to his schedule, appearing in an acoustic duo with his old friend David Grisman at the Warfield and, shortly after, releasing the album Jerry Garcia/David Grisman through Grisman's Acoustic Disc label.
 Warfield shows from 1990 with the JGB were the source for Arista's two-CD set Jerry Garcia Band, released in May 1991, Garcia's first solo chart album in nine years.
 Still, the bulk of the guitarist's time was given over to the regular touring he did with the Grateful Dead.
 On August 4, 1992, four days after his 50th birthday, he was reported to have fallen ill again, although he was not hospitalized this time.
 On October 31, 1992, he returned to performing with the JGB.
 In December, he separated from Manasha Matheson, and in 1993 he resumed his relationship with Deborah Koons.
 After finalizing his divorce from Carolyn Adams in 1993, he married Koons on Valentine's Day, 1994.

 Garcia's musical relationship with Grisman found him collaborating with the mandolin player on a series of recordings, and another duo release, Not for Kids Only, appeared in September 1993.
 That year, the Grateful Dead were the most successful touring act in the U.S., grossing $45.6 million.
 In 1994, they grossed $52.4 million, but fell to fifth place in the face of stiffer competition.
 Meanwhile, they had begun to delve into their archives for vintage live recordings to satisfy the demands of the Deadheads, releasing such albums as One from the Vault (1991), recorded in 1975, and Two from the Vault (1992), recorded in 1968.
 The summer of 1995 found the Grateful Dead as usual playing outdoor stadiums, and they finished the run with a show at Soldier Field in Chicago on July 9.
 It was the band's last concert.
 A week later, Garcia checked into the Betty Ford Clinic, his first-ever attempt at formal rehab to kick his heroin habit.
 He stayed a couple of weeks, but did not complete the clinic's one-month program.
-On August 8, he entered another rehab facility in Forest Knolls, CA. In the early hours of August 9, 1995, he died there in his sleep of a heart attack at the age of 53.
+On August 8, he entered another rehab facility in Forest Knolls, California.
+In the early hours of August 9, 1995, he died there in his sleep of a heart attack at the age of 53.